docker/docs/desktop/hardened-desktop/enhanced-container-isolation/index.md

 >
 >Enhanced Container Isolation is available to Docker Business customers only.

+Enhanced Container Isolation provides an additional layer of security that uses a variety of advanced techniques to harden container isolation without impacting developer productivity.

+These techniques include:
+- Running all containers unprivileged (via the Linux user-namespace)
+- Restricting containers from modifying Docker Desktop VM settings
+- Vetting some critical system calls to prevent container escapes, and partially virtualizing portions of `/proc` and c/sys` inside the container for further isolation.

+This is all done automatically and with minimal performance impact.

-Enhanced Container Isolation provides an additional layer of security that prevents containers from running as root in the Docker Desktop Linux VM.
-This ensures a strong container-to-host isolation and locks in any security configurations that have been created, for instance through Registry Access Management policies or with Admin Controls.
+Enhanced Container Isolation helps ensure a strong container-to-host isolation and locks in any security configurations that have been created, for instance through [Registry Access Management policies](../registry-access-management.md) or with [Admin Controls](../admin-controls/index.md).

+>Note
+>
+> Enhanced Container Isolation is in addition to other security techniques used by Docker.
+For example, reduced Linux Capabilities, Seccomp, AppArmor

 ### Who is it for?

 - For organizations that want to prevent container attacks and reduce vulnerabilities.
-- For organizations that want ensure stronger container isolation that is easy and intuitive to implement on developers' machines.
+- For organizations that want to ensure stronger container isolation that is easy and intuitive to implement on developers' machines.

 ### What happens when Enhanced Container Isolation is switched on?

-When Enhanced Container Isolation is enabled using [Admin Controls](../admin-controls/index.md), developers can no longer:
+When Enhanced Container Isolation is enabled using [Admin Controls](../admin-controls/index.md), the following features are enabled:

-- Gain VM root access through privileged containers
-- Modify files before boot
-- Modify the config of the Docker Engine (and related components) from within Docker Desktop containers
+- All user containers are automatically run in Linux User Namespaces which ensures stronger isolation.
-- Access the root console of the VM
+- The root user in the container maps to an unprivileged user at VM level.
+- Users can continue using containers as usual, including bind-mounting host directories, volumes, networking configurations, etc.
+- Privileged containers work, but they are only privileged within the container's Linux User Namespace, not in the Docker Desktop VM.
+- Containers can no longer share namespaces with the Docker Desktop VM.
+For example, `--network=host`, `--pid=host`.
-- Bind mount and modify system files
+- Containers can no longer modify configuration files in the Docker Desktop VM.
-- Escape containers

-It also means all containers run unprivileged in the Docker Desktop Linux VM, in user namespaces.
-Root access to the Linux VM is removed, privileged containers cannot be run and there is no access to the host namespaces.
-As a result, it becomes impossible for users to alter any settings that have been locked in using [Admin Controls](../admin-controls/index.md).
+- Containers become harder to breach.
+For example, sensitive system calls are vetted and portions of `/proc` and `/sys` are emulated.

 For more information on how Enhanced Container Isolation work, see [How does it work?](how-eci-works.md).